RaumTheFool/SUNNFOLK-NOMIC/RULESET 1.md

 No two Cards have the same name.

 Players cannot gain more Cards if they have reached their max hand size All players have a max hand size of 5.
+Klark Devotees have a max hand size of 3.

+If a Klark Mutinee has one or more cards held in hand with Klark in the title, they lose those cards and gain 10 points per card lost.
+If they draw a card with Klark in the title, they do not obtain it and may roll again for free.

 ### 6. PLAYS AND HANDS